Palo Alto High School: Athletics

 Titles won by teams from Palo Alto High School range from CIF State Championships in Boys Varsity Basketball in 1993 and 2006, a football Division I state championship in 2010, volleyball Division I state championships in 2010 and 2011, to CCS Championships in Football in 1995, 2006, 2007, 2010, 2022, and 2023 and countless CCS titles in other sports.
 In 2010, both the Boys and Girls Lacrosse teams won the inaugural Santa Clara Valley Athletic League Championships.

-Paly has 25 varsity teams, including football, swimming, as well as badminton, softball, basketball, track and field/cross country running, golf, lacrosse, womens flag football, soccer, tennis, volleyball, water polo, field hockey, ice hockey, and wrestling teams.
-Since 2023, former NFL quarterback Andrew Luck, drafted first overall by the Indianapolis Colts in the 2012 NFL draft and four-time NFL Pro Bowler, has served as an assistant coach to Paly's football team.
+Paly has 25 varsity teams, including football, swimming, as well as badminton, softball, basketball, track and field/cross country running, golf, lacrosse, women's flag football, soccer, tennis, volleyball, water polo, field hockey, ice hockey, and wrestling teams.
+The schools football team suffered an awful 0-10 campaign in 2025 which resulted in the firing of the head coach.
 The school is also home to several athletic clubs, including an Ultimate Frisbee Club.